-(a) Control by Court.
+Subdivision (a).
 Subdivision (a) mirrors Federal Rule 611(a).
 The Advisory Committee's Note on that subdivision comprises the bulk of this comment.

 Spelling out detailed rules to govern the mode and order of interrogating witnesses and presenting evidence is neither desirable nor feasible.
 The ultimate responsibility for the effective working of the adversary system rests with the judge.
-The rule sets forth the objectives which he should seek to attain
+The rule sets forth the objectives which he should seek to attain.